 All-on-Four Dental Implants

 With only four implants, placement is key.
-Dr. Reece will place two dental implants vertically in the jaw bone towards the front of the mouth.
-Then, he’ll place two implants towards the back of the mouth on each side of the arch.
+Dr. Reece places two dental implants vertically towards the front of the mouth and two towards the back at about a 45-degree angle.
+This allows the implants to avoid less dense areas of bone and enter areas with higher bone density.

 Also, healing time and overall treatment time is faster.
 You’ll still enjoy all the benefits that come with dental implants.